The-daily-edit/Mitali-s-fashion-website/README.md

-# The Daily Edit
+# The Chic Daily Studio
-It's an officewear fashion website
+Intentional essentials for your everyday life.